Loyola University Chicago

 American History

-We offer MA and PhD programs in 19th- and 20th-Century American History, with specific strengths in Social, Cultural, and Transnational Urban History.
-The Transnational Urban History concentration builds on the specializations of one of the largest concentrations of urbanists in a single history department in the country.
+We offer MA and PhD programs in 19th- and 20th-Century American History, with specific strengths in Social, Cultural, and Urban History.
 Faculty strengths in this area include urban history, the built environment, labor, the history of sexuality, the history of women and gender, the history of political economy, and the history of popular culture and entertainment.

 Public History